Lead Opinion

 Prior to the present proceeding the propriety of producing in court and there considering the record of the proceedings before the board had not been questioned.
 That question is now presented to this court for the first time.
 The extent of the independent judgment to be exercised by the court in the mandamus proceeding is also pertinent to the discussion and to the determination of the appeal.

-Because the hearing to which the petitioner was entitled was said to be in the nature of a trial de novo, it is contended that the record of the evidence before the board had no proper place in the evidence at the trial.
+Because the hearing to which the petitioner was entitled was said to be in the nature of a trial de nova, it is contended that the record of the evidence before the board had no proper place in the evidence at the trial.
 There is no merit in the contention.
-The significance of the trial designated as a trial de novo must be tested in the light of the nature and scope of the remedy in mandamus thus made available.
+The significance of the trial designated as a trial de nova must be tested in the light of the nature and scope of the remedy in mandamus thus made available.
+In its nature mandamus is a proceeding in which equitable principles are applicable.
+(Lukens v.
+Nye,

 The conditions attending the trial in the consideration and

-From an early date in this state, as noted in the Drummey case, it has been held that, where no other remedy is available, mandamus is the proper remedy for one improperly deprived of a professional license by a state-wide administrative board to secure the restoration of his license.
+From an early date in this state, as noted in the Drummey ease, it has been held that, where no other remedy is available, mandamus is the proper remedy for one improperly deprived of a professional license by a state-wide administrative board to secure the restoration of his license.
 Such is the purpose of the present proceeding.
 The proceeding is initiated by the filing of a verified petition.
 The practice is to present the petition to the court with a request that the alternative writ be issued ex parte.
 But a petitioner is not entitled as a matter of right to the issuance of that writ.
 He must make a proper showing by the allegations of his

 Third: When the matter is at issue on controverted questions of fact, the cause may then be said to proceed as a civil action, that is, it is set down for trial and is tried as a civil action during the course of which any competent evidence may be introduced and received and the ordinary procedural

 Fourth: In the course of the trial questions may arise as to the admissibility of offered evidence.
-The present case is illustrative of those where the admissibility and effect of the record of the evidence before the board is brought into question.
+The present ease is illustrative of those where the admissibility and effect of the record of the evidence before the board is brought into question.
 None of the cases has specifically declared that such a record is admissible, obviously for the reason that it had been the practice to receive it and its admissibility had not been questioned.
 The cases have therefore assumed that it would be admissible.
 It was stated in the Drummey and in the Laisne cases that the court is not confined to the record of the evidence before the board.
 If the record were not in evidence that statement would be without significance.
 The admissibility of the record before the board has been assumed for the further reason that such a record is ordinarily essential to the proper determination by the court of the question whether the respondent has performed its official duty in the premises.
 This is especially true where the issues turn upon questions of fact.
-The court may refuse to proceed in a proper case unless the record before the board is produced in court.
+The court may refuse to proceed in a proper ease unless the record before the board is produced in court.
 The problem may arise as to who should present that record.
 Normally the respondent has or should have it prepared as a part of its records and include it as a part of its return to the alternative writ.
 If not produced until during the course of the trial, the respondent should have it available for the benefit of the court at that time.
-If the petitioner is required to produce it at his own expense the court, in the event the petitioner prevails, is authorized to impose the expense of preparing it by way of damages pursuant to
+If the petitioner is required to produce it at his own expense the court, in the event the petitioner prevails, is authorized to impose the expense of preparing it by way of damages pursuant to section 1095 of the Code of Civil Procedure.

 Fifth: As stated the court is not confined to the record of the proceedings before the board.
-That is but another way of saying that the court may decide the cause on all of the competent evidence before it, which is a truism.
+That is but another way of saying that the court may decide the- cause on all of the competent evidence before it, which is a truism.
 Since the record before the board is competent evidence it should be considered and weighed along with other evidence in the cause.

 It was said in the Drummey case that “the findings of the board come before the court with a strong presumption of their correctness.”
 If there is no requirement for formal